Music (MUS)

 MUS 321.
 Instrumental and Vocal Chamber Music.
 (0.5-1 Credits)

 Designed to give the student-musician rehearsal and performance experience in the area of ensemble and chamber music.
 Includes the Brass, Woodwind, Percussion, String, and Jazz Ensembles, as well as Chamber Singers and additional small ensembles.
 Membership is open to Music Majors and non-Music Majors by audition.
 Credit is determined by the type of ensemble and amount of rehearsal time.
-Prerequisites: junior or senior standing; minimum of one semester of MUS 121; instructor permission.
+Prerequisites: junior or senior standing; minimum of one semester of MUS 121; or instructor permission.

 MUS 340.
 Theory of Music Lab IV.
 (1 Credit)